PCB Business Card

 - FINISHING COPPER: 1oz is plenty for a board that will never be used.
 When doing PCb runs for actual boards, check the copper allotment from your vendors.
 Sometimes cheap board houses do not actually give you a 2oz copper board when you pay for it and give you something slightly more than 1oz, which is frustrating.

 I originally tried out the "single pieces" production option to get an idea for how my boards would look by the default method.
 They came out far better than I expected.
 I thought I would be getting smudged, uneven silkscreen, terribly mis-aligned soldermask, and have a crap finish.
-To my surprise, they were quite good.
+To my surprise, the boards came out quite good.

-Correction, the cards were unbelievably good.
+The cards were unbelievably good.
 Look at how well the ruler marks line up.
 They are near identical to the Adafruit rulers.
+This photo doesn't do the rulers justice, as the lens used has a bit of barrel distortion.
+A truly rectilinear and well-corrected macro lens is needed to show how well they match up.
+They are spot on.
 I was completely blown away by the results and seriously wondered why more folks don't make PCB business cards.
 PCBs almost never come out this well on the first run.

 At ~$3.93/card, it's understandable why this is not very commonplace.
 Business cards are usually made in advance by a corporate marketing department so I can't imagine they would bug an engineer to make promotional business cards for the entire company.